 "On a distant planet inhabited by mutants, two bounty-hunters race to rescue three Earth female captives from the clutches of an evil mutant warlord."

-A star is born!
 On this day in 1990 (in South Korea), Dark Angel (aka I Come In Peace) enjoyed its first theatrical screening ever.
-Directed by Craig R. Baxley from a script by Jonathan Tydor and David Koepp, the SciFi/Thriller starred Dolph Lundgren, Matthias Hues, and Brian Benben.
+Directed by Craig R. Baxley from a script by Jonathan Tydor and David Koepp, the SciFi/Thriller starred Dolph Lundgren, Matthias Hues, Brian Benben, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A Renegade Cop is forced to work with an FBI Agent in order to bring down a group of Drug Dealers with sinister plans."